Teenage Mutant Ninja Turtles: 1987–1989: toys, animation and video games

 In 1987, Eastman and Laird licensed Turtles to Playmates Toys.
 Between 1988 and 1997, Playmates produced Turtles toys including around 400 figures and dozens of vehicles and playsets.
 About US$1.1 billion toys were sold in four years, making Turtles the third-bestselling toy figures ever at the time, behind GI Joe and Star Wars.

 Influenced by the success of G.I.
 Joe, He-Man and Transformers, which had promoted toy lines with animated series, Playmates worked with the animation studio Murakami-Wolf-Swenson to produce the first Turtles animated series, which premiered in 1987 and ran for almost a decade.
 It introduced Turtles elements such as their color-coded masks, catchphrases, love of pizza and distinct personalities.
-To make it acceptable to parents and television networks, the series had a lighter tone than the comics, with no expletives, less violence and less threatening villains.
-In the United Kingdom and some other European regions, the franchise was renamed Teenage Mutant Hero Turtles due to the violent connotations of the word "ninja".
+To make it acceptable to parents and television networks, the animated series had a lighter tone than the comics, with no expletives, less violence and less threatening villains.
+In the UK, the franchise was renamed Teenage Mutant Hero Turtles due to the violent connotations of the word "ninja".

-The first Turtles video game was released for the Nintendo Entertainment System (NES) in 1989, the first of several developed by the Japanese company Konami.
-It sold approximately four million copies, making it one of the bestselling NES games.
 In response to concerns that the series was drifting from its origins, Eastman and Laird published an editorial in the comic in 1989, writing: "We've allowed the wacky side to happen, and enjoy it very much.
 All the while, though, we've kept the originals very much ours."
 Eastman later said they regretted approving some projects, and Laird wrote of his dislike for the softer tone of the animated series.
+The first Turtles video game was released for the Nintendo Entertainment System (NES) in 1989, the first of several developed by the Japanese company Konami.
+It sold approximately four million copies, making it one of the bestselling NES games.